shz/vztouch/readme.md

 ## Installing

-The whole this is self contained, so you can just grab [vztouch.js](vztouch.js) and go.
+The whole thing is self contained, so you can just grab [vztouch.js](vztouch.js) and go.
 There's also a bower package available:

 ```bash